garrandall/popular-music-data/tracks/do-anything-natural-selection.md

 Honey Ill stay up late for you
 And wait for your call
 Buzz me up at 5 AM
-And I dont mind at all
+And I don't mind at all
 Cuz Ill do anything for your loving
 Yes will Ill do anything But with a serious step are you qualified?
 Just can't